TonyMasse/ScriptableBeat/README.md

 ### At startup

+- Start run sequence (only passing to next step on success of each step):
+  - Read the configuration file
+  - Establish comms with OC/SMA and other internal Beat required prep tasks
+  - Enable Heartbeat
   - Read from the configuration the list of required packages/modules required by the script
   - Download/update each of the said packages/modules
-- Start run sequence (only passing to next step on success of each step):
-  - Establish comms with OC/SMA and other internal Beat required prep tasks
   - Run First Run script (only once, at the very first startup)
   - Run Startup script (at each startup)
   - Run Scheduler